andras-varro/RPI/rclone/README.md

 # setup_rclone
 ------------------

-Ususally there is no ARM Linux (like RPI) client for the major cloud providers.
+Usually there is no ARM Linux (like RPI) client for the major cloud providers.
 There is, however, one software that bridges over this gap: rclone.

 # Features:
 * Download an install rclone